Palrajjayaraj/TaxiFleetCommunication/README.md

 [📄 Reflection README](reflectionReadme.md)

 ## Known issue
 ### Filtering of location does not work as expected.
-Please use the combo boz as combo box.
+Please use the filtering combo boz as combo box for location in users and admin.